 ii.
 “Why should he fret when God smiles?
 What matters though all the world should censure, if Jehovah countenances his servant.
 A look of approval from God creates a deep, delightful calm within the soul.”
 (Spurgeon)

 d.
-And be gracious to you: The idea is that God shows tender mercy and care for His people.
+And be gracious to you: The idea is that God would show tender mercy and care for His people.

 e.
-The LORD lift up His countenance upon you: The priest prays God would look upon His people; when God blesses, keeps, shines, and is gracious towards His people, any look He casts towards His people is filled with nothing but blessing.
-His loving attention is on the believer!
+The Lord lift up His countenance upon you: The priest was to pray that God would look upon His people; when He blesses, keeps, shines, and is gracious towards His people.
+Any look that God directs toward His people is filled with nothing but blessing.
+His loving attention is on the believer.

 f.
-And give you peace: The Hebrew word is shalom, which is more than the cessation of hostility – it is God’s word for wholeness and goodness and total satisfaction in life.
-This is the abundant life Jesus promised!
-(John 10:10)
+And give you peace: The Hebrew word is shalom, which is more than the end of aggression.
+This peace, this shalom is God’s word for wholeness and goodness and total satisfaction in life.
+This is the abundant life Jesus promised (John 10:10).

 g.
-The LORD… the LORD… the LORD: The three-fold repetition of LORD does not prove the Trinity, but it certainly illustrates it.
+The Lord…the Lord…the Lord: The repetition of Lord three times does not prove the Trinity, but it illustrates it.

 i.
 “So long as you are resting upon Christ—Jesus, the great High Priest, speaks from the eternal glory, and he says, ‘The Lord bless thee.’
 ‘Oh! but I do not deserve it.’
 Just so; but ‘the Lord Bless thee.’
 ‘I am so unworthy, I am so backsliding.’
 Yes, but the Lord Jesus Christ knows all, covers all.
 We will read it, then: ‘The Lord Bless thee – thee, and keep thee: the Lord make his face to shine upon thee, and be gracious unto thee: the Lord lift up his countenance upon thee, and give thee peace.’
 Oh! have you got that wrought into your very hearts?”
 (Spurgeon)